ymcueva/java-on-aks/README.md

 - Define an application lifecyle for apps on Azure Kubernetes Service and use them across developer and DevOps automation tools.
 This lifecyle should include a source-to-container strategy
-- Frame a plan to assume infrastructure management, including load balancers, clustering, security, SSL offloading, domain name mapping, etc.
+- Frame a plan to assume infrastructure management -- including load balancers, clustering, security, SSL offloading, domain name mapping, etc.
-- Frame a plan to assume service management, configuration, managing secrets, backup & restore, monitoring & log shipping, upgrades, auto-restart, auto-scale, etc. If you are deploying Spring Cloud micro service apps, service management should include strategies for dynamically scaling Spring Cloud middleware components -
+- Frame a plan to assume service management -- including configuration, managing secrets, backup & restore, monitoring & log shipping, upgrades, auto-restart, auto-scale, etc. If you are deploying Spring Cloud micro service apps, service management should include strategies for dynamically scaling Spring Cloud middleware components -